microp11/iridiumlive/README.md

 #### Disclaimer

-This is my first .NET Core web app.
+This was my first .NET Core web app.
 Blazor on top of it.
 Be merciless and gentle!

 <p align="center">
   <img alt="Screenshot" style="max-width:100%;" src="prerelease1.jpg">